-Below is a list of answers to Frequently Asked Questions.
-If you are unable to find the answer to your question in the FAQs, please Contact Us.
+Below is a list of answers to frequently asked questions (FAQs).
+If you are unable to find the answer to your question in the FAQs, please contact us

-You can fill out the ‘Request a Sample’ form.
+While filling out the Contact Us form, select "Sample Request" under "Inquiry Type".
 Make sure to give us a brief description of your application and your project timeline so we can best help you.
 Please note our typical sample size for powders is 1 lb. and for coatings is an 8 oz. sample jar.

 Contact our team at BNSales@saint-gobain.com for a formal quotation for the quantities you require, if you haven’t done so already.
 You may then make your PO to: